paul-hammant/tbd/content/index.md

 - Depending on the team size, and the rate of commits, **very short-lived** feature/task branches are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.
-  This also allows developers to engage in [eager and continuous code review](/continuous-review/) of contributions before they land in the trunk.
+  Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions before they land in the trunk.

-- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from trunk on a just-in-time basis, and are 'hardened' before a release, without that being a team activity.
+- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from trunk on a just-in-time basis, and are 'hardened' before a release (without that being a team activity).
 Alternatively there may also be no release branches if the team is [releasing from Trunk](/release-from-trunk/), and choosing a roll forward strategy for bug fixes.